cloud-gov/cg-site/content/overview/pricing/quotas.md

 ## Billing

 Quotas are associated with and billed to a project IAA number or equivalent billing tag.
-Quotas are billed by the amount of memory reserved and tallied daily.
-A monthly bill might include 9 days at 1 GB of RAM, 11 days at 2 GB of RAM and 10 days at 4 GB of RAM.
-Quota capacity is a hard limit; unused capacity does not “roll over” month to month.
+Quotas are billed by the amount of memory reserved and tallied monthly.
 ## What quotas limit

 Quotas provide a not-to-exceed reservation of memory, which you set at the amount appropriate to your usage.
 In the underlying technical system, quotas also limit number of application routes and service instances, but you can request an expansion of those limits at any time.